 2. Expand access to capital for primary care expansion.

-Evidence consistently shows that community development (affordable housing, green spaces, healthcare facilities, etc.) has a direct and measurable impact on the health and economic well-being of low-income communities.
+Evidence consistently shows that community development (e.g., affordable housing, green spaces, health care facilities) has a direct and measurable impact on the health and economic well-being of low-income communities.
 This impact is particularly true with regard to community health centers (CHCs).
-The value of CHCs -- with their focus on primary and preventive health care and the trust generated by their close connection to the community, CHCs are in a keystone position within the healthcare delivery system for vulnerable populations, pivotal to addressing the rising tide of chronic illness and the health disparities that mark the nation’s low income communities, thereby improving their health while also lowering health care costs.
+CHCs are an important source of health care for vulnerable populations, and are pivotal to addressing the rising tide of chronic illness and health disparities that are so closely associated with the nation’s low-income communities.

 3. Strengthen the role of primary care in health system reform.

-Improving care and reducing costs requires more than excellent primary care alone.
-It also calls for integrating primary care with mental and behavioral health, specialty care, hospital and long term care services, and community resources.
+Improving care and reducing costs requires more than excellent primary care.
+It also calls for integrating primary care with mental and behavioral health, specialty care, hospital and long-term care services and community resources.
 Going forward, responsibility for care will increasingly lie with high-performing, integrated health systems that include the entire spectrum of services built on a foundation of excellent, high-performing primary care.

 Health care alone hardly makes a community healthy.
-In fact we know that it accounts for only some 10-20% of a community’s health while the social determinants of health—education, income, jobs, housing--account for the rest.
-For the first time primary care—historically the orphan-child of the health system—is being recognized for its promise of improving health outcomes, reducing health disparities and simultaneously reducing overall health care spending and we continue to advocate for major resources that will foster its growth.
+It accounts for only 10-20 percent of a community’s health while the social determinants of health -- education, income, jobs, housing --account for the rest.
+For the first time, primary care is being recognized for its promise of improving health outcomes, reducing health disparities and simultaneously reducing overall health care spending.
+PCDC continues to advocate for major resources that will foster its growth.